-Results: Our results indicate that 36% of licensed drivers reported writing a text message while driving during the drivers in Ontario, particularly among those who have passed the first stage of graduated licensing.
+Conclusions: This research demonstrates that TWD is an extremely common behavior among licensed student drivers in Ontario, particularly among those who have passed the first stage of graduated licensing.
 TWD is associated with other risky driving behaviors and outcomes, and the findings from this study underscore the need to better understand the harms associated with this behavior.